-Sclerotherapy is considered unproven for treatment of the saphenofemoral junction or the saphenous veins because sclerotherapy has not been proven to be effective for treatment of these large veins.
+Sclerotherapy is considered experimental and investigational for treatment of the saphenofemoral junction or the saphenous veins because sclerotherapy has not been proven to be effective for treatment of these large veins.
 Sclerotherapy alone has not been shown to be effective for persons with reflux at the saphenofemoral or saphenopopliteal junctions; under established guidelines, individuals with reflux should also be treated with endovenous ablation, ligation or division of the junction to reduce the risk of varicose vein recurrence.

-Photothermal sclerosis (ie. Photoderm Vasculight) is considered unproven. and is NOT COVERED.
+Photothermal sclerosis (ie. Photoderm Vasculight) is considered experimental, investigational and unproven. and is NOT COVERED.
 The effectiveness of this procedure has not been established in the current peer-reviewed published medical literature.